LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseTutorial.md

 3. Go ahead and click **thumbs up** now.

-    This addd the utterance to a set of “positive learnings” that are used in the matching.
+    This adds the utterance to a set of “positive learnings” that are used in the matching.

 4. Resubmit the search.